 After reading that you say, ” I still don’t get why they prohibit those items “.

 Here is why those items are banned.
-There are businesses that pay an average of $7,000 per month, have a business license, pay taxes, employees, payroll tax, etc, to have a very expensive storefront on Venice Beach.
-It isn’t really fair for someone to come and set up in a free vending space 15 ft away from them for $0 and sell the same items for a profit, tax free.
+There are businesses that pay an average of $7,000 per month, have a business license, pay taxes, employees, payroll tax, etc, to have a very expensive STOREFRONT on Venice Beach.
+It isn’t really fair for someone to come and set up in a free vending space 15 ft away from them for FREE and sell the same items for a profit, tax free.
 If you want to sell that stuff, rent a store.
-Otherwise learn to handcraft some artwork.
+Otherwise, learn to paint on a canvas.

 If you are a performer, you MAY NOT BLOCK pedestrian traffic, and you MAY NOT set up in athletic areas or areas ADJACENT to the vending areas unless in designated spaces.
 The operative word there is ADJACENT meaning YOU CAN’T BE THERE.